KenM4sters/svelte-kit-blog/src/posts/sonic-boom.md

 ---
 title: Sonic Boom
-description: An easy, intuitive explanation of how sonic booms occur.
+description: An easy, intuitive explanation of how sonic booms occur with examples.
 date: 2023-1-01
 categories:
     - Miscellaneous